quilo98/quilo98/README.md

   </p>
 </blockquote>

 Welcome to my GitHub profile.
-I'm a dreamer and enthusiastic student with a strong desire to learn.
-I'm motivated by the numerous possibilities that data science and machine learning offer for different purposes.
+I'm a dreamer and an enthusiastic student with a strong desire to learn.
+I'm motivated by the numerous possibilities that data science and machine learning offer for various purposes.
 I'm excited about how this knowledge can contribute to the world in the future.
+Currently, I am studying Industrial Engineering and applying for a Master's in Data Science at the University of Chile.

 ### 🚀 Experience

 - Programming Languages: Python
 - Soft Skills: Excellent communication, collaboration, and public speaking
+- Others tools: R Studio, SQL, MongoDB.

 ### 💡 Interests